- Fire Department

 This division is comprised of 3 Crew Captains, 6 Lieutenants, 9 Driver Engineers and 21 Firefighters who are assigned to three 24-hour shifts.
 Station 40 houses an engine company and a ladder company.
 Those apparatus are manned by the captain, a lieutenant, 2 engineers and 3 Firefighters.
 Station 41 on the island, is manned by a lieutenant, an engineer, and a Firefighter.

-All department officers are Florida Certified Fire Officers and Emergency Medical Technicians.
+All department officers are Florida Certified Fire Officers and Emergency Medical Technicians or paramedics.
+80% of the department is certified in hazardous materials response.
 Eleven firefighters are also Florida Certified Fire Safety Inspectors and four of those are Florida Certified Fire and Arson Investigators.